datawire/ambassador-docs/topics/running/services/rate-limit-service.md

 metadata:
   name:  ratelimit
 spec:
-  service: "example-rate-limit:5000"
+  service: "example-rate-limit.default:5000"
   protocol_version: oneOf[v2, v3]    # optional; default is v2
 ```

 - `service` gives the URL of the rate limit service.
+If using a Kubernetes service, this should be the [namespace-qualified DNS name](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#namespaces-of-services) of that service.
 - `protocol_version` (optional) gRPC service name used to communicate with the `RateLimitService`.
 Allowed values are `v2` which will use the `envoy.service.ratelimit.v2.RateLimitService`, and `v3` which will use the `envoy.service.ratelimit.v3.RateLimitService` service name.
 Note that `v3` requires Ambassador to run in Envoy v3 mode by setting the AMBASSADOR_ENVOY_API_VERSION=V3 environment variable.

 You may only use a single `RateLimitService` manifest.

-## Rate Limit Service and TLS
+## Rate limit service and TLS

 You can tell the Ambassador API Gateway to use TLS to talk to your service by
 using a `RateLimitService` with an `https://` prefix.
 However, you may also